xhandlr/vocacion360-uxd/README.md

 ### 5.1.
 Navigation Flow

 The Vocación360 sitemap presents a simplified, user-focused structure designed to support high school seniors in making informed academic decisions.
-Key sections include Vocational Tests (interests, skills, strengths, and results), Explore undergraduate programs (with filters by study area, interests, and skills, as well as undergraduate program comparison tools and detailed views), and Scholarships and Benefits (scholarship search and important dates).
+Key sections include Vocational Tests (interests, skills, strengths, and results), Explore Undergraduate Programs (with filters by study area, interests, and skills, as well as undergraduate program comparison tools and detailed views), and Scholarships and Benefits (scholarship search and important dates).
 Additional areas include Help & FAQ and About Us.
-A key improvement was removing login and registration, enabling full access without creating an account, which enhances accessibility and reduces barriers for students.
+A key improvement was removing login and registration, enabling full access without creating an account — which enhances accessibility and reduces barriers for students.

 ![Sitemap](./assets/sitemap.png)